gecio/gecio.github.io/docs/_optimist/specs/images/index.en.md

 ## Public and community images

-For your convenience, we're providing you with a number of selected images.
+For your convenience, we are providing you with a number of selected images.

 The current list of images is as follows: